-Official court reporters are normally available in felony criminal cases, juvenile matters, and family law matters (with the exception of family law trials), during regular court hours.
-Official court reporters are not normally available in civil matters, or probate matters.
-Also see the court's Policy Regarding Normal Availability and Unavailability of Official Court Reporters (see SDSC Form #ADM-317).
+Effective November 30, 2021, official court reporters are normally available in felony criminal cases and juvenile matters during regular court hours.
+Official court reporters are not normally available in civil matters, family law matters (with the exception of Family Support Division [FSD] matters and Contempt Hearings), or in probate matters.

-A party who has been granted a waiver of court fees and costs may request the services of an official court reporter for a proceeding for which a reporter is not normally available and for which electronic recording is not provided.
-Such a request should be made using the Request for Court Reporter by a Party with a Fee Waiver form (SDSC Form #ADM-379), available below, and must be filed with the clerk at least 10 days before the proceeding, or at the time the proceeding is scheduled if less than 10 days away.
+A party who has been granted a waiver of court fees and costs may request the services of an official court reporter, free of charge, for a proceeding for which a reporter is not normally available and for which electronic recording is not provided.
+The request should be made using the Request for Court Reporter by a Party with a Fee Waiver form (SDSC Form #ADM-379) and must be filed with the clerk at least 10 days before the proceeding, or at the time the proceeding is scheduled if less than 10 days away.
 Failure to comply with this request procedure may result in the court being unable to provide a court reporter or a continuance of the hearing.
 Party(ies) to the case who do not qualify for a waiver of court fees and costs will be responsible for a pro rata share of the fees.

-Note: The court is not obligated to provide court reporter transcripts free of charge to a party who has been granted a waiver of court fees and costs.
-(See Jameson v.
-Desta (2018) 5 Cal.5th 594, 623-625.)
+Note: Unless otherwise required by law, the court is generally not obligated to provide court reporter transcripts free of charge to a party who has been granted a waiver of court fees and costs.
+(See Rohnert Park v.
+Superior Court (1983) 146 Cal.App.3d 420; Mehdi v.
+Superior Court (1989) 213 Cal.App.3d 1198.)
 Assistance may be available through the Transcript Reimbursement Fund.
 Further information is available on the California Court Reporters Board's website.

-- Public Notice re Changes to Policy re Normal Availability and Unavailability of Official Court Reporters (2/11/20)
+- Notice to Attorneys, re Changes in Policy Regarding Court Reporters

 - Policy Regarding Normal Availability and Unavailability of Official Court Reporters (Form #ADM-317)